The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Calibration and imaging

 \subsection{Phase calibration and positional uncertainty}

-For most epochs phase calibration started by removing bulk residual delays and rates, using one of the three bright sources J1516+1932, J1613+3412 or OQ208 by running the AIPS task \verb!FRING!.
+For most epochs phase calibration started by removing bulk residual delays and rates, using one of the three bright sources J1516+1932 (ICRF J151656.7+193212), J1613+3412 (ICRF J161341.0+341247) or OQ208 (ICRF J140700.3+282714) by running the AIPS task \verb!FRING!.
 This should also remove relative phase differences between the spectral windows (AIPS IFs).
 However, multiple epochs showed time variable phase differences between the IFs.
-This was corrected for by running \verb!FRING! also on the phase-reference source J1532+2344 for epochs where this source was included in the observations.
+This was corrected for by running \verb!FRING! also on the phase-reference source J1532+2344 (ICRF J153246.3+234405) for epochs where this source was included in the observations.

-Experiments \emph{BP129, GC028, GC031, BB297 and BB335} were all phase-referenced to the nearby (0.55$^\circ$) compact calibrator J1532+2344, assumed to be located at R.A. $15^h32^m46^s.3452$, Dec. $23^\circ44'05''.268$, and Arp 220 was correlated at position R.A. $15^h34^m57^s.250$, Dec. $23^\circ30'11''.33$, i.e. between the two nuclei.
+Experiments BP129, GC028, GC031, BB297 and BB335 were all phase-referenced to the nearby (0.55$^\circ$) compact calibrator J1532+2344, assumed to be located at R.A. $15^h32^m46^s.3452$, Dec. $23^\circ44'05''.268$, and Arp 220 was correlated at position R.A. $15^h34^m57^s.250$, Dec. $23^\circ30'11''.33$, that is between the two nuclei.
 After transferring the phase-reference corrections, an initial image was made of Arp\,220.
 In many cases, the resulting image showed beam like artefacts around bright sources consistent with residual phase errors.
-To remove the residual phase-errors, phase self-calibration (see e.g. \citealt{cornwell1981}) was used with the initial phase-referenced image as calibration model.
+To remove the residual phase-errors, phase self-calibration (see for example \citealt{cornwell1981}) was used with the initial phase-referenced image as calibration model.